Harshal-Gahlot/vim-fundamentals/course-website/lessons/exercise-1-dyp.md

 #### Visual Mode + y / p
+Highlight this line by pressing V, then press y  (What happened?)
 Highlight this line by pressing V, then press y  (What happened?) press p (What happened?)

-Highlight this point by pressing v, press wy  (What happened?) press p (What happened?)
+Highlight this ,ppoint by pressing vppoint by pressing v point by pressing v, press wy  (What happened?) press p (What happened?)

 Lets repeat but with d instead of y, (What happened?)